Celebs Who Fell In Love With Their Bosses

 Musician Alesha Dixon once dated the head of her record label

-Alesha Dixon is not well known in the United States, but she is a big celebrity in Britain, where she is known for her singing as well as other ventures like appearing on "Strictly Come Dancing" and being a judge on "Britain's Got Talent."
-She is also known for dating her boss, which she did more than decade ago, prior to her current long-term relationship.
 Dixon was first married in 2005, but her wedded bliss was cut short when her husband, rapper MC Harvey, cheated on her the following year.
 There are rumors that Dixon got married again in 2017, this time to dancer Azuka Ononye, but she has maintained that the two are not legally married.
-Regardless of whether they are secretly married or not, Dixon and Ononye have been together for nine years and have two children, Azura and Anaya.
+The couple was together for 18 years and welcomed two children, Azura and Anaya.
+Sadly, Dixon and Ononye split in November 2024.

 Leslie Mann met husband Judd Apatow at her audition for The Cable Guy, which he co-produced

-In a place like Hollywood, where marriages sometimes last not even a year, a couple who lasts a decade is a huge deal.
+In a place like Hollywood, where marriages sometimes last not even a year, a couple who lasts for decades is a huge deal.
 So, for a celebrity couple to last a quarter of a century is something that should be celebrated, and we are here to toast Judd Apatow and Leslie Mann on that achievement.
 They have become a fantastic duo over the years, but when the couple first began, Apatow was technically in an authoritative role over Mann.
 Their first-time coming face to face was at Mann's audition for "The Cable Guy," a film that Apatow helped produce.

-Mann scored the role in "The Cable Guy," and she also deeply impressed Apatow, who has said it was love at first sight for him.
-He told Elle that he said, "There goes the future Mrs. Apatow," as Mann left the room.
-"I had a soul connection instantly.
-I meant it.
-That's why I remember it," he said.
 Mann and Apatow began dating in 1996, after she was cast in the film, and they got married the following year.
 They now have two daughters — "Euphoria" star Maude and Iris — and have become one of our favorite funny couples.
 They have also collaborated again many times, with Apatow casting Mann in films such as "Knocked Up," "Drillbit Taylor," "This Is 40," and "Funny People."
-The couple most recently collaborated on "The Bubble," a comedy in which their daughter Iris was also featured.

 Michelle Williams married Thomas Kail, who co-developed a miniseries she starred in